 Even if there were no specific biblical teachings for Christians to share the gospel message with non-Christians, the agape love (i.e., love that motivates a person to put the welfare of others before their own welfare) that Christians are supposed to have for other people should compel us to tell non-Christians about God’s plan for them to receive eternal salvation by trusting in Jesus Christ as their Savior.
-[For a discussion about Christian love for other people, see our article entitled “Are Christians Supposed to Love Everyone?”]
+[For a discussion about Christian love for other people, click on “Are Christians Supposed to Love Everyone?”]

 A Christian does not need to have the gift of evangelism to be able to share the gospel with others.
-Every Christian who is willing to be Christ’s disciple (i.e., every Christian who wants to follow Christ’s teachings) should also be willing to serve as an ambassador for Christ, to help fulfill The Great Commission.
-Furthermore, every Christian who truly loves God and their fellow human beings will not only be willing to share the gospel with other people, but will desire to do so.
-While some Christians will share the gospel more proactively than others, all Christians can share their personal testimony when they have an opportunity to share with someone how to have eternal salvation.
+Every Christian who is willing to be Jesus Christ’s disciple (i.e., every Christian who wants to follow the teachings of Jesus) should also be willing to serve as an ambassador for Christ, to help fulfill The Great Commission.
+Furthermore, every Christian who truly loves God and their fellow human beings will not only be willing to share the gospel with other people, but also will desire to do so.
+Although some Christians will share the gospel more proactively than others, all Christians can – and should – share the gospel when they have opportunities to do so.

-Although Christians are instructed to share the Gospel, they are not responsible for the ultimate results.
-(It can even be argued that the Holy Spirit is not responsible for the results.)
-Ultimately, the responsibility belongs to each person with whom the Gospel is shared (i.e., each person makes their own decision; no one can make that decision for them; and many people will decide not to trust in Jesus Christ as their Savior).
-In this regard, Billy Graham states on page 252ofhis book entitled Wisdom for Each Day, “Not everyone Jesus tried to turn back from the brink of destruction responded – nor will they with us.”
+However, Christians are not responsible for the ultimate results when they share the gospel.
+Ultimately, the responsibility belongs to each person with whom the gospel is shared.
+Each person makes their own decision; no one can make that decision for them; and many people will decide not to trust in Jesus Christ as their Savior.
+In this regard, Billy Graham states on page 252 of his book entitled Wisdom for Each Day, “Not everyone Jesus tried to turn back from the brink of destruction responded – nor will they with us.”

 [The Appendix that follows should be helpful to Christians who would like to share the gospel with other people but are not familiar with a number of the scriptures that can help others learn how to receive eternal salvation.]